Beans-BV/merchant_sdk_javascript/README.md

 #### `generateDeeplink(stellarAccountId, currencyId, amount, memo, webhookUrl)`

-Generates a PNG QR code for a payment request.
+Generates a deeplink for a payment request.

 Input:
 - `stellarAccountId`: Your Stellar account ID.